Tradie Talk Translator: Your Guide to Building & Renovation Lingo

 Soft Close

-Cabinetry hinges or runners that close smoothly and quietly.
+Cabinetry hardware that closes smoothly and quietly.

 Two-Pack (2PAC)